How to increase your average order value with volume discounts

 Volume discounts—also known as quantity breaks—is a powerful tactic for increasing your Shopify stores’ average order value.
 The strategy behind volume discounts is that as a customer adds more items to their cart, their cost per product goes down, and they save more money.

-A common use of volume discounts is ski resorts offering 3-, 5-, and 10-day lift tickets.
-Let’s use Whistler Blackcomb’s Edge Card as an example.
+A common use of volume discounts is ski resorts offering 3, 5, and 10-day lift tickets.
 When customers buy passes with more days, their price per day goes down.
-With the 2-day pass it costs $124.50 per day, the 5-day pass costs $101.80 per day, and the 10-day pass costs $87.9 per day.
+For example, if someone were to purchase the 2-day pass it might cost $120 per day, but the 5-day pass would $100 per day, and the 10-day would $85 per day.
+By breaking down the cost, avid skiers might feel like they are leaving money on the table if they don't take advantage of the 5 or 10-day offer when, in reality, they are actually spending much more.

 Deciding which products to offer